 Cead Mile Failte!
 (100,000 welcomes)!
-The 2014 Charlotte St. Patrick’s Day Parade and Charlotte Goes Green Festival invites our sponsors, vendors, and you to participate in the Eighteenth Annual St. Patrick’s Day Parade and Charlotte Goes Green Festival, which will take place on Saturday, March 15, 2014.
-Over 70,000 spectators watched Charlotte’s Seventeenth Annual St. Patrick’s Day Parade as it marched through the heart of Charlotte to the sound of pipes and the cheers of the spectators lining the streets.
+The 2015 Charlotte St. Patrick’s Day Parade and Charlotte Goes Green Festival invites our sponsors, vendors, and you to participate in the Nineteenth Annual St. Patrick’s Day Parade and Charlotte Goes Green Festival, which will take place on Saturday, March 14, 2015.
+Over 70,000 spectators watched Charlotte’s Eighteenth Annual St. Patrick’s Day Parade as it marched through the heart of Charlotte to the sound of pipes and the cheers of the spectators lining the streets.
 The combination of flags, floats, kids, and pipe band music made everyone smile and be Irish for a day.
 The parade has grown to be one of Charlotte’s biggest & best.
-The Eighteenth Annual Parade promises to be another great one!
+The Nineteenth Annual Parade promises to be another great one!
 The Charlotte Goes Green Festival was the most well attended to date as capacity crowds enjoyed the beautiful weather as they listened to Irish music, watched performances by Irish dancers, played in the Celtic Kids Zone, had lots to eat and checked out the great Irish/Celtic vendors that attend the festival from around the U.S.

 For more information see our Grand Marshal page.